jkaho/password-generator/README.md

 ## Description

 This repository contains the source code for a password-generating web application.
-When the 'Generate Password' button is clicked, the user is required to answer a series of prompts to determine the password criteria before the password is generated and displayed in the textbox.
+When the 'Generate Password' button is clicked, the user is required to answer a series of prompts to determine the password criteria (password length and character types to be included) before the password is generated and displayed in the textbox.
 There is also a 'Copy Password' button that allows the user to easily copy the generated password to their clipboard.

 ## Screenshot